cmadusankahw/go-lang-API/README.md

-# go-lang-API
+# go-lang-REST-API

-This is a simple API implementation using GO language with gorilla/mux for Subrouter handeling.
+This is a simple REST API implementation using GO language with gorilla/mux for Subrouter handeling.